 - An applicant from another country seeking admission to graduate studies must demonstrate the ability to read, write, speak, and understand the English language.
 Prospective students whose native language is not English must take the Test of English as a Foreign Language (TOEFL), which is administered by the Educational Testing Service in over 200 centers around the world.
 All applicants from non-English-speaking countries must present a computer-based TOEFL score of at least 213 to be admitted to graduate studies at the University.

-- Importantly, each EEB applicant must identify a prospective faculty sponsor in his/her statement of purpose.
-Students will only be admitted if an EEB core faculty member agrees to serve as committee chair for the student.
+- Importantly, each EEB applicant must contact a prospective faculty sponsor before the application deadline.
+That faculty sponsor must provide a letter of support before the applicant’s materials will be reviewed.
+A student will only be admitted if an EEB core faculty member agrees to serve as committee chair for the student.

-EEB at TAMU is structured to attract and train top students who otherwise would enroll in EEB programs at other elite institutions.
-Accordingly, admissions standards will be more stringent than those for existing departmental programs.
 The EEB GRAC (Graduate Recruiting and Admissions Committee) will evaluate each application.
 Funding will be allocated to invite the top 10 candidates each year for in-person interviews on campus.
-The GRAC will also evaluate transfer students from other graduate programs according to the criteria outlined above.
+The GRAC will also evaluate transfer students from other TAMU graduate programs according to the criteria outlined above.

 The doctoral program provides a broad foundation in EEB through a first-year core sequence, as well as training in the quantitative skills required to conduct cutting-edge research.
 The program is distinctive in that students will be exposed to an interdisciplinary array of approaches to thinking about ecology and evolution, from faculty and students associated with different scientific emphases and a range of connections to real-world applications.
-Students entering with Master’s and with undergraduate degrees will both be required to follow the first-year core course sequence; students entering with a Master’s will be required to take fewer seminar hours and fewer electives.
+Students entering with Master’s and with undergraduate degrees will both be required to follow the first-year core course sequence; students entering with a Master’s will be required to take fewer seminar hours, elective courses, and dissertation credits.